 Examples of Stirred Cocktails

 "Shaken or stirred?" is a common question asked about the martini.
-Some people believe shaking bruises gin, which has delicate aromatics, so the flavor is negatively affected, which is why they prefer stirring.
+Spirits with delicate aromatics such as gin are often stirred instead of shaken because some people believe shaking bruises gin, which negatively affects flavor.

 - Add all ingredients to a blender with crushed ice.